Loopring/protocols/docs/fee-design.md

 #### Order buying from ICO tokens
 Here the order is created with the ICO Buyer Algorithm.

 Note: This order shouldn't really have to pay any fees, the sell order of the ICO should pay enough fees that this shouldn't be needed.
-However, this order could pay additional fees so miners are incentivize to process it earlier than other buy orders.
+However, this order could pay additional fees so miners are incentivized to process it earlier than other buy orders.
 If this is unwanted, a possible solution for this would be to force ICO orders to be processed FIFO.

 TODO: Is this correct?